10 Cool Things to do in Nuuk Greenland

 Alongside the failures and successes of different groups that have lived here, from early stone age hunter-gatherers to Vikings, Inuit, and Danish settlers.

-It’s a real journey through thousands of years of Greenlandic history and culture and revealing insight into the turbulent and extreme ways of life that have been borne out of the isolation and fierce weather in the Arctic.
+It’s a real journey through thousands of years of Greenlandic history and culture and reveals insight into the turbulent and extreme ways of life that have been borne out of the isolation and fierce weather in the Arctic.

 2. Nuuk Art Museum